Admidio/admidio/tests/hooks/README.md

 `form-built.php` executes the real `FormPresenter`, which needs nothing but the autoloader, so the form, the dispatch and `validate()` are all the real ones.

+`component-hooks.php` works the same way as `page-hooks.php`: `Component` reads the settings, the current user and the database, so the stand-in carries the two wrappers verbatim.
+The wrappers are the whole change - the switch statements below them are untouched.

 `page-hooks.php` is like `user-valid-default.php`: `PagePresenter` reads the settings, the organization, the language and the session out of the database and cannot be constructed here, so the